ashejim/C964/_sources/task1.md

 the waiver form is **only** required if your project is based upon or includes restricted information.
 If no waiver form is submitted, Task 1 *B: Capstone Release Form*, passes automatically.
 ```

 In most cases, obtaining authorization can be avoided by fabricating or masking identifying information.
-But if you choose to move forward using restricted information, you will need to obtain documented permissions and submit them along with a waiver form to Assessments.
+But if you choose to move forward using restricted information, you must obtain documented permissions and submit them along with a waiver form to Assessments.

 > [![Waiver Form](https://github.com/ashejim/C964/blob/main/url_images/waiver.png?raw=true#image-thumb)](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ESLuMNRuDjpCrKvqWaC6cywB4I97WEPdk5MRZRq4LfmFhQ)